Table of Contents

 The company would later become Pedigree Petfoods Ltd.

-Despite their slogan of “Top breeders recommend it,” until 2007, most breeders nowadays would not recommend feeding Pedigree.
+Despite their slogan “Top breeders recommend it” until 2007, most breeders nowadays would not recommend feeding Pedigree.

 The poor nutritional content, various recalls for Salmonella, choking hazards, and metal fragments.